tomamic/tomamic.github.io/mdp/cpp1.md

 - `for`
 - `do/while`
 - `switch`
-- Programmazione ad oggetti: tende ad essere meno strutturata di quella procedurale
+- Programmazione a oggetti: tende a essere meno strutturata di quella procedurale

 ---